Randy Hendricks: Career

 He practiced law with the Houston firm of Baker Botts out of law school.
-While there, he represented his first professional athlete.
+While there, he represented his first professional athlete in Elmo Wright and became an agent when he was 24.
 In 1972, he joined with his brother, Alan, to form Hendricks Sports Management.
 Hendricks was involved in the movement for free agency, a change for professional athletes from the reserve system.
 Hendricks concentrated on this area until the players earned their free agency in the late 1970s.
 He continuously represented a significant number of professional athletes for over 40 years.
+They decided to focus their attention on baseball athletes in the 1980s as opposed to focusing on both baseball and football players.

 The Hendricks brothers formed Hendricks Sports Management and built an agency which represented approximately 10% of all major league baseball players for nearly 20 years.
-In 1999, the Hendricks sold their company to SFX Entertainment [2], (now Live Nation), where Randy became Chairman and CEO of the baseball group.
-Following the conclusion of their management contracts in 2004, the brothers reformed Hendricks Sports Management, which reestablished their profile as leaders in their industry [3].
+In 1999, the Hendricks sold their company to SFX Entertainment for $15.7 million in cash with $5 million in deferred payments and the chance to earn additional bonuses, which they did (at the time, SFX was in the market for acquiring several sports agents prior to itself being acquired in 2000).
+Randy was later named Chairman and CEO of the baseball group.
+In late 2003, it was announced that the Hendricks brothers would re-form Hendricks Sports Management, which reestablished their profile as leaders in their industry.
 In 2013 Hendricks transitioned from the representation of active players to advising a number of retired players.

 Hendricks is the author of Inside the Strike Zone, published in 1994 and nominated for the Casey Award for best baseball book for that year.
-Hendricks has negotiated many record contracts, including several for Roger Clemens [4] and his $28 million one-year contract for Roger Clemens was the highest in the history of baseball.
-He negotiated a record $37.25 million contract for 21 year old Cuban defector Aroldis Chapman.
+Also in that year, alongside Tom Reich and Ron Shapiro, Hendricks was a back-channel negotiator during the league strike that lasted over eight months.
+Hendricks has negotiated many record contracts, including several for Roger Clemens and his $28 million one-year contract for Roger Clemens was the highest in the history of baseball.
+The Hendricks brothers negotiated a five-year contract worth over $37 million for pitcher Aroldis Chapman.

-Less well known has been Hendricks' career for over 40 years in managing a real estate portfolio of raw land and residential developments in the greater Houston area[5].
-In May 2014 he sold a significant tract of land for the expansion of The Woodlands, Texas[6][7], the most successful "new town" master-planned community in the United States.
-That land is now known as The Woodlands Hills development.